IgorMundstein/WinMemoryCleaner/README.md

 3. Launch the application.
 If successful, the new language and your changes will be visible.
 4. Once tested, please either submit a pull request or submit the file via the **[Translation Request](https://github.com/IgorMundstein/WinMemoryCleaner/issues/new?template=translation_request.yml)** issue template.

-### 👨‍💻 For .NET Developers
+### 👨‍💻 For Developers

-If you are a .NET developer, you can integrate the new file directly into the project:
+If you are a software developer, you can integrate the new file directly into the project:

 1. Add the new file to the `Resources\Localization` folder.
 2. Change the file's **Build Action** property to `Embedded Resource`.